deftydev/ML_PRACTICE/README.md

 pip install -r requirements.txt

+Always run "python setup.py install" to use modules inside code and converting them to packages

 Diamond Price Prediction
 Introduction About the Data :
 The dataset The goal is to predict price of given diamond (Regression Analysis).